Higher-form entanglement asymmetry. Part I. The limits of symmetry breaking: An entropic Coleman--Mermin--Wagner theorem

 Conversely, the limit \(\lambda \to 0\) describes a somewhat exotic theory --- a gauge field without holonomies \cite{Dymarsky:2013pqa}.
 Here we find

 In this limit all charged states are too heavy to be excited and thus decouple.
 Only the symmetry-preserving vacuum, with \(k=0\), survives inside \(\rho_\theta\) and hence the asymmetry vanishes.

 Finally, one may tune the size of the spatial slice.
-Since this connects directly to the question of spontaneous symmetry breaking, we will treat it in detail in the next section.
+Since this directly connects to the question of spontaneous symmetry breaking, we will treat it in detail in the next section.